 Tallassee in Elmore County, Alabama — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Brigadier General Birkett Davenport Fry, CSA / Tallassee Confederate Officers Quarters (approx. 0.2 miles away); History of Tallassee (approx. 0.4 miles away); Tukabahchi (approx. 0.4 miles away); Tallassee Vietnam War Memorial Tukabatchee / Tokvpvcce (approx. 4.1 miles away); Franklin's Educational Legacy (approx. 6.9 miles away); Site of Thaddeus Post Office (approx. 7.1 miles away); George Stiggins (approx. 9.9 miles away).
+Brigadier General Birkett Davenport Fry, CSA / Tallassee Confederate Officers Quarters (approx. 0.3 miles away); Tallassee Armory (approx. 0.4 miles away); Tukabahchi (approx. 0.9 miles away); Tallassee Vietnam War Memorial (approx. 0.9 miles away); Tukabatchee / Tokvpvcce (approx. 4.2 miles away); Franklin's Educational Legacy (approx. 7.3 miles away); Site of Thaddeus Post Office (approx. 7.3 miles away); George Stiggins (approx. 9.9 miles away).
 Touch for a list and map of all markers in Tallassee.

 Credits.
 This page was last revised on November 15, 2020.
 It was originally submitted on November 15, 2020, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 47 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on November 15, 2020, by Mark Hilton of Montgomery, Alabama.